-As Table 3 indicates, compensation levels in 2003 were much higher than they would have been had the relation of compensation to firm size, performance, and industry remained the same as in 1993.
-The 2003 CEO levels exceeded by 115 per cent the levels predicted by the 1993 regression, and the top-five compensation levels exceeded by 79 per cent the levels predicted by the 1993 regression.
-These increases are statistically significant at the 1 per cent level.
-We thus conclude that the relationship between pay and firm attributes has changed substantially during the period under consideration.
+As Table 3 indicates, compensation levels in 2003 were much higher than they would have been had the relation of compensation to firm size, performance and industry remained the same as in 1993.
+The 2003 CEO levels exceeded by 115% the levels predicted by the 1993 regression, and the top-five compensation levels exceeded by 79% the levels predicted by the 1993 regression.
+These increases are statistically significant at the 1% level.
+We thus conclude that the relationship of pay to firm attributes has changed substantially during the period under consideration.